 1. Make quicker payments once a sale is completed

 Sales reps don’t like to wait for their payment; so the faster you can pay, the better.
-For example, by streamlining many of the manual tasks associated with variable compensation, the closing of payroll at Royal Bank of Canada now takes approximately 8 hours and payments are made on a biweekly basis, instead of once a month.
+For example, by streamlining many of the manual tasks associated with variable compensation, the closing of payroll at the Canadian Bank now takes approximately 8 hours and payments are made on a biweekly basis, instead of once a month.

 2- Automate manual sales processes

 Managing sales incentives often involves time-consuming, error-prone processes like manual data inputs and adjustments.
 Take quota management.
 Sales managers often submit spreadsheets with quarter-by-quarter breakdowns, which are then reviewed by hand.